rashikbuksh/Online-News-Portal-Using-PHP/README.md

 # Online-News-Portal-Using-PHP
+This is a PHP based project for Web Programming course and MySQL for storing data.
 This project is for the people who wants to see news like sports, political, educational etc. in an online platform.
 Users can see news, search news and can write comments.
 Only the admins can add news, edit them, and delete.
 News is showed in descending order based on the posted time.